Missouri Hunting License: Cost, Requirements & How to Apply

 Missouri Hunting License Fees (2025-2026)

 Missouri offers exceptional hunting managed by the Missouri Department of Conservation (MDC).
 The Show-Me State features diverse terrain from the Ozark Highlands to the Missouri River bottoms, supporting thriving populations of white-tailed deer, wild turkey, waterfowl, and abundant small game.
 Missouri is consistently ranked among the top deer and turkey hunting states in America.
-The state has an unusually affordable permit system — a resident small game permit costs just $11.50, and firearm deer permits are $19.50 (updated 2025).
+For the 2026-2027 season, non-resident turkey bag limits have been adjusted to one bird for the spring season.
+A resident small game permit costs $11.50, and firearm deer permits are $19.50.
 Missouri does not have a general hunting license — instead you purchase species-specific permits.
 Non-residents pay $305.50 for deer permits.
-The state implemented fee increases in January 2025 for the first time in years.
 Missouri's Conservation Department is largely funded through a dedicated conservation sales tax rather than license fees.
 Hunter education is required for anyone born on or after January 1, 1967.

 | License Type | Resident | Non-Resident | Duration | Notes |